archana-rg/ml-practical-apps/classifiers_perf/README.md

 ![alt text](images/pres_recall_imp.png)

-Here, precision seems to be either better are same across classifiers and recall is slightly lesser or same.
+Here, precision seems to be either better or same across classifiers and recall is slightly lesser or same.
 No significant difference.
 We can use only the most important features to further tune the models.

 #### Hyperparameter tuning

 Below is the table with the models, best params, train time and accuracy.
 Overall, SVM took a very long time to train even with just one parameter.
-Logistic Regression and KNN were tried with many parameters but the results were similar and longer runtime.
-Here below have used only basic parameter tuning for those two models.
+Logistic Regression and KNN were tried with many parameters but the results were similar but with longer runtime.
+Here, below we have only basic parameter tuning for those two models.

 <div class="overflow-table">